MEd in Curriculum Studies

 The program has been designed to cater to the needs of professionals whose roles have an educational component and/or some educational responsibility.

 The cohort’s core focus of experiential education provides a platform from which all cohort members may begin to explore philosophical connections amongst beliefs, intentions, actions, ontologies, epistemologies and methodologies that will be further developed in the other cohort courses.
-The program has been designed in a way that allows cohort members to develop depth in their specialist knowledge/stream and breadth of understanding by engaging with a core course in another stream.
+The program has been designed in a way that allows cohort members to develop depth in their specialist knowledge/area and breadth of understanding by engaging with a core course in another area.

 With the program’s focus on experiential education and learning, participants will gain insight into facilitating opportunities for participation in and commitment to health, outdoor, and physical education.
 The potential for participants experiencing shared research is promising, not only in courses but also in the final project.
 There are rich and productive collaborations that occur within and between the fields of study, and these draw from faculty expertise and collaborations.